Flight School Woes Affect Foreign Students

 Key Takeaways:

-• Dozens of foreign flight students, primarily from Taiwan, Indonesia, and India, are affected and face uncertain futures.
+• Dozens of foreign students, primarily from Taiwan, Indonesia, and India, who paid tens of thousands of dollars upfront for airline pilot training, now face uncertain futures.

 See a mistake?
 Contact us.